 His friendships with white abolitionist women provoked severe criticism.
 In 1847, he caused a scandal when he traveled by steamboat down the Hudson River to an abolitionist meeting.
 Newspapers discovered he slept in a stateroom next to Lydia or Lucretia Mott (it isn’t clear which).
 He finally had to explain that he had two choices: to sleep on the deck in the cold because black men couldn’t buy cabins, or to have Miss Mott book an adjoining room.

 Later, he developed close relationships – possibly romantic – with British abolitionist Julia Griffiths and German radical Ottilie Assing.
 Both women spent time living in the Douglass household, inspiring speculation and rumor.

 But it was his marriage to white abolitionist Helen Pitts that caused a real firestorm of criticism.
 A descendant of John and Priscilla Alden, she graduated from Mount Holyoke College in 1859.
 In her 40s when they met, Douglass hired her as a clerk and married her two years after Anna died.

 Fast and furious came the denunciations.
 “The Venerable Colored Orator Takes a White Wife” screamed one headline.
 A Washington, D.C., newspaper called it a ‘national calamity.’
 Many in the black community called him a traitor to his race.

 To the criticism, Frederick Douglass replied, “This proves I am impartial.
 My first wife was the color of my mother and the second, the color of my father.”

-Seven Fun Facts About Frederick Douglass owes much to Frederick Douglass, Prophet of Freedom by David W. Blight.
-This story was updated in 2021.
+Seven Fascinating Facts About Frederick Douglass owes much to Frederick Douglass, Prophet of Freedom by David W. Blight.
+This story was updated in 2022.